TWO KINDS OF RIGHTEOUSNESS

-Similarly, there are many religious and zealous people in the world today who because they are ignorant of God’s righteousness are seeking and striving relentlessly to establish their own righteousness.
+Similarly, there are many religious and zealous people today who are ignorant of God’s righteousness, seeking and striving relentlessly to establish their righteousness.

 How is God’s righteousness different from Man’s righteousness?

-The Scripture clearly points out the differences between God’s righteousness and Man’s righteousness!
+The Scripture points out the differences between God’s righteousness and Man’s righteousness.